DHTMLX/docs-suite/docs/grid/api/history/gethistory_method.md

 # getHistory()

-@short: returns a copy of the array of all actions in the history to prevent accidental modification of the internal structure
+@short: returns a copy of the array of all actions in the Grid history to prevent accidental modification of the internal structure

 @signature: {'getHistory(): IAction[];'}